 In researching the 3030 I became confused, initially due to conflicting information about the power supply it used.
-Mine, a 3030 LT, runs off 12V.
+Both my 3290 and 3030 LT run off 12V.
 Two (undated) DELL data sheets for the 3030 and the 3030 LT each say:

 "Worldwide auto-sensing 100-240 VAC, 50/60 Hz 65W, 19V DC Energy Star V.5.2 Phase V external and EuP compliant power adapter Consumes less than 6 watts (average)"

 However the Dell User Guide for the 3030 LT (2016 Copyright notice, Rev A00) does say:

 "Worldwide auto-sensing 100-240 VAC, 50 - 60Hz 30W, 12V DC"